 Dan Nigro: I'm very proud of them.
 I feel that their-- their fathers would have been very proud of them.

-Dan Nigro, Peter Ganci's number two on 9/11, was promoted to chief of department and is now the city fire commissioner.
+Dan Nigro, Chief Ganci's number two on 9/11, was promoted to chief of department and became the city fire commissioner.
 Among the others in our story, John Sudnik, a captain on 9/11, rose to chief of department, and so did Peter Hayden.
 Sal Cassano became fire commissioner.

 Battalion Chief Joe Pfeifer became chief of counterterrorism and now teaches crisis leadership.
-Regina Wilson is studying for the lieutenant's exam.
+Regina Wilson was studying for the lieutenant's exam.

 And Orio Palmer's name lives on the FDNY's award for the most physically fit firefighters.